TedLivist/html-capstone/README.md

 # Hacka-Web Event

-> This is a website covering basic details regarding the Hacka-Web Event 2020!
+> This is a Capstone project that follows the given design as can be found in [here](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015)
+> This project follows the above design but with personalized content

 ![screenshot](images/screen-shot.jpg)